attack68/rateslib/docs/source/i_guide.rst

 ==========

 *Rateslib* could not function without some utility libraries.
-These are often referenced in other guides as they come up and can also be linked to from those sections.
+These are often referenced in other guides as they arise and can also be linked to from those sections.

+Specifically those utilities are:

+- :ref:`Holiday calendars and day count conventions<cal-doc>`
+- :ref:`Schedule building<schedule-doc>`
+- :ref:`Piecewise polynomial splines for curve interpolation<splines-doc>`
+- :ref:`Forward mode automatic differentiation (AD) and Dual numbers<dual-doc>`
+- :ref:`Defaults used for instrument specification<defaults-doc>`

 .. toctree::
     :hidden: